aabbtree77/aabbtree77.github.io/about/about.md

 Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.
 A reproducible research!

 The MNIST digits are known to me since around 1999, my BSc times guided by Dalius Navakauskas in Vilnius.
-MNIST is not as interesting as CIFAR, and the entire image recognition problem got solved with AlexNet-2012, unexpectedly.
+MNIST is not as interesting as CIFAR, but the entire image recognition problem got solved with AlexNet-2012, unexpectedly.

 Starting around 2017 some very powerful deep networks appear: Transformers-BERT-ChatGPT, Alpha-(Go, Zero, Fold), NNUE, Stable Diffusion...
 [Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) mention their failures to teach deep networks mathematics and logical reasoning.
 Doron Zeilberger: ["All human proofs are shallow"](https://sites.math.rutgers.edu/~zeilberg/OPINIONS.html).